warthog618/config/README.md

 The int and float types return the maximum possible width to prevent loss of information.
 The returned values can be range checked and assigned to narrower types by the application as required.

-The [**cfgconv**](https://godoc.org/github.com/warthog618/config/cfgconv) subpackage provides the functions **config** uses to perform the conversions from the *interface{}* returned by the getter to the type requested by the application code.
+The [**cfgconv**](https://godoc.org/github.com/warthog618/config/cfgconv) sub-package provides the functions **config** uses to perform the conversions from the *interface{}* returned by the getter to the type requested by the application code.
 The **cfgconv** package is similar to the standard
 [**strconv**](https://golang.org/pkg/strconv/) package, but converts from *interface{}* instead of *string*.
 The conversions performed by **cfgconv** are as permissive as possible, given the data types involved, to allow for getters mapping from formats that may not directly support the requested type.

 Direct gets of maps and structs are not supported, but both can be unmarshalled from the configuration, with the configuration keys being drawn from struct field names or map keys.
-Unmarshalling into nested structs is supported, as is overidding struct field names using tags.
+Unmarshalling into nested structs is supported, as is overiding struct field names using tags.

 ## Concepts

 ### Config Tree

 The configuration is presented to the application as a key/value store.
 Conceptually the configuration parameters are located in a tree, where the key defines the path to the parameter from the root of the tree.
 The key is a list of nodes followed by the name of the leaf.
-The node and leaf names are joined with a separator, which by default is '.', to form the key.  e.g. *log.verbosity* idenfities the *verbosity* leaf in the *log* node.
+The node and leaf names are joined with a separator, which by default is '.', to form the key.  e.g. *log.verbosity* identifies the *verbosity* leaf in the *log* node.

 Simple configurations may contain only a root node.
 More complex configurations may include nodes corresponding to the configuration of contained objects or subsystems.